-The cultivation and utilization of massive amounts of identity data to verify digital identities.
+The cultivation and utilization of large amounts of identity data to verify digital identities.
 This can be done through API calls, web tools or integrations into workflows and data models.

 Fraud & Abuse Types

-Unauthorized access to a user’s account in order to steal identity credentials, make a fraudulent purchase or engage in varying types of abuse.
+Unauthorized access to a user’s account in order to steal identity credentials, execute a fraudulent transaction or engage in varying types of abuse.

 New Account Fraud